Azusa Pacific University: History

 Azusa Pacific University was established on March 3, 1899, in Whittier, California.
 Under the name Training School for Christian Workers, it was the first Bible college on the West Coast.
 Led by president Mary A. Hill, the school initially had a total enrollment of 12 students.

 Early years saw the school relocate and change leadership several times.
-In 1939, Cornelius P. Haggard, Th.D., became the school's 13th president.
+In 1939, Cornelius P. Haggard became the school's 13th president.
 In response to low enrollment and a lack of donations, Haggard launched a variety of fundraising efforts.
 Haggard served for the next 36 years.

 Following mergers with three Southern California colleges, the university relocated in 1946 to the city of Azusa, where it resides today.
 In 1939 the Training School became Pacific Bible College, and four-year degrees were offered.
 In 1956, the name was changed to Azusa College.
 By 1965, Azusa College had become Azusa-Pacific College (APC), and three years later, APC merged with Arlington College.
 Upon its achievement of university status in 1981, the college changed its name to Azusa Pacific University.

-After Haggard's death, Paul E. Sago, Ph.D., became president, serving until 1989.
+After Haggard's death, Paul E. Sago became president, serving until 1989.
 Sago encouraged the development and growth of off-site educational regional campuses throughout Southern California, and presided over the addition of master's degree programs and the development of schools within the university.

-Richard E. Felix, Ph.D., became president in 1990, and initiated the university's first doctoral programs.
+Richard E. Felix, became president in 1990, and initiated the university's first doctoral programs.
 He also introduced the university's "Four Cornerstones," Christ, Scholarship, Community, and Service, and oversaw the construction of seven new buildings, a doubling of student enrollment, and a quadrupling of graduate programs.

 When nearby institution, Ambassador College closed in 1997, the Worldwide Church of God and Azusa Pacific University jointly established the Ambassador Center at Azusa Pacific University for the continuation of classes for former Ambassador College students.

 In November 2000, then-Executive Vice President Jon R. Wallace, DBA, became president.
 In April 2018, Wallace announced his plan to retire and accepted his new role as president emeritus.

 In 2017, a new independent economic study found that APU generates $1.25 billion in economic impact within California each year.
 Of that, APU contributes $37 million in state taxes each year and supports 7,260 jobs statewide.
 The report also found approximately 47,500 APU alumni reside within California, increasing the state's productivity and earning power.
 Of those, 10,600 APU alumni and 600 APU employees live in the San Gabriel Valley.

 In 2018, two university board members resigned from the university, citing concerns over financial mismanagement and "theological drift."
 As of 2018, the credit rating agency Moody's had downgraded its credit rating of APU's bonds to BA1, just above junk status.

 On April 10, 2019, APU named Paul W. Ferguson as its 17th president.
 He began his new role on June 3, 2019.